argoproj/argo-events/docs/custom-gateway.md

 2. Gateway Processor Client - gRPC client provided by framework that connects to gateway processor server.

-3. Gateway Transformer: transforms incoming events into cloudevents specification compliant events and dispatches them to interested sensors.
+3. Gateway Transformer: transforms incoming events into cloudevents specification compliant events and dispatches them to interested watchers.

 ### Architecture
  ![](grpc-gateway.png)

 To implement gateway processor server, you will need to implement
 ```proto
 RunGateway(GatewayConfig) returns (stream Event)
 ```
-`RunGateway` method takes an gateway configuration and sends events over a stream.
+`RunGateway` method takes a gateway configuration and sends events over a stream.

-The gateway processor client opens a new connection for each gateway configuration and start listening to events on the stream.
+The gateway processor client opens a new connection for each gateway configuration and starts listening to events on a stream.

 For detailed implementation, check out [Calendar gRPC gateway](https://github.com/argoproj/argo-events/tree/eventing/gateways/grpc/calendar)